What Are The Risks of Tooth Extraction?

 Conclusion

 Even while extracting teeth is usually a safe surgery, there are some risks of tooth extraction to be aware of.
 By understanding the risks and following post-extraction care instructions, you can minimize complications and ensure a smooth recovery.
-If you have any concerns about tooth extraction, consult with Dr. Afroz Burges DDS for expert advice and care.
+If you have any concerns about tooth extraction, consult with Dr. Afroz Burges, DDS, for expert advice and care.

 FAQs